Charcoal biscuit: Contemporary forms

 In modern times charcoal biscuits are made in the form of crackers to accompany cheeses.
 The biscuits have a slight hint of charcoal taste that is described by some as pleasing.
 The biscuits have also been marketed as a pet care product to control flatulence in pets, and as aids to digestion or stomach problems in humans.

 Cultural references

 In Brideshead Revisited, Evelyn Waugh writes of Charles Ryder consuming charcoal biscuits and iced coffee while cramming for exams at Oxford.
 Ludwig Wittgenstein is said to have eaten very little else while staying in Ireland.

 Several of Terry Pratchett's Discworld books mention charcoal biscuits.
 In Hogfather they are a restorative for the God of Indigestion.
 In Reaper Man, they are implicated in the explosive death of Mustrum Ridcully's uncle.
 In Men At Arms, they are a treat for a small dragon, and in Guards!
 Guards! another small dragon in danger of being flamed by a much larger dragon looks "as though he might be turned into a small flying charcoal biscuit".

-In August 2012, charcoal biscuits were featured in the dessert round of an episode of the Chopped: Grillmasters tournament on Food Network.